 The American Opportunity Tax Credit (AOTC) typically rewards a more generous credit than the LLC, despite having very similar eligibility requirements.

 The major difference between the two is that you must be enrolled as, at least, a part-time student for a credential or degree.
-You also can’t have been a state or federal criminal.
+You also can’t have been a state or federal crime.
 If you’re taking ESL classes and meet those requirements, you may qualify for the American Opportunity Tax Credit.

 Like the LLC and other tax deductibles, the amount earned from the credit can phase out if your income breaks past a certain threshold.